psuanm5030/beautiful-jekyll/speaking.md

 **Session Title:** Mylan's Risk-Aware, Fact-Based Decision-Making With the Internal Audit Function

 **Brief:** Mylan’s Internal Audit department is positioned to lead change throughout the organization.
 The team can easily move across departmental silos, has access to information, and is well connected to upper levels of management.
-Mylan is doing more with less, upending the traditional audit approach with risk-based sampling, using analytics to expand coverage and enable efficient and prioritized sampling.
+Mylan is doing more with less, up-ending the traditional audit approach with risk-based sampling, using analytics to expand coverage and enable efficient and prioritized sampling.

-Learn how EY advises their clients to take this approach one step further — using Tableau to create head office and local in-country management dashboards to socialize the risk-based approach, and monitor for global bribery and corruption risk.
+Learn how Ernst & Young advises their clients to take this approach one step further — using Tableau to create head office and local in-country management dashboards to socialize the risk-based approach, and monitor for global bribery and corruption risk.

 **Links:** [Presentation for 2015 Tableau Conference](https://www.dropbox.com/s/gu0kt8gqd4iald2/151008_TableauSession1814.pdf?dl=0)

-**Note:** This session discussed, in part, is based upon the Travel & Entertainment Fraud Review Program discussed above.
+**Note:** This session discussed, in part, is based upon the Travel & Entertainment Fraud Review Program discussed in my [professional portfolio](https://psuanm5030.github.io/professional-portfolio/).

 ### Alteryx Inspire 2017